friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/water/waterNormal.md

     <blockquote class="author">by Frieda Hentschel</blockquote>
 </div>

 This function computes the normal of the water surface at a given position.
-It can be used to adjust an objects orientation to match up with the water.
+It can be used to adjust an objects orientation to match up with the water's.

 > Due to the normal of the water surface changing very rapidly, an approach was implemented that samples four normals with a distance of **sampleRadius** to the position in the x-z-plane.
 Their average is taken.
 To additionally smooth out the rapid change, the normal's influence can be adjusted.